Hip Pain Causes and Treatments with Best Exercises

 • Stand upright.

-• Use your arms for support on a stable surface like a chair or table.
+• Use your arms to support a stable surface like a chair or table.

 • Start with your feet together.